Drumfix/avb4linux/README.md

 Alsa driver and supporting tools based on the OpenAvnu project.

 Currently this implementation will create an alsa PCM device and connect a single 8in/8out AVB stream to an AVB endpoint.
+The driver currently only works with NICs based on the Intel's i210 chiptset.

 LICENSING AND CONTRIBUTION GUIDELINES